Books for Teens

 Recommended by Katie

-I Am the Messenger (Paperback)
+I Am the Messenger By Markus Zusak Cover Image

-ISBN-13: 9780375836671
+ISBN: 9780375836671

-Published: Knopf Books for Young Readers, 05/01/2006
+Published: Knopf Books for Young Readers - May 9th, 2006

 Ed Kennedy leads a life of quiet desparation--to live up to his Mother's expectations, to find a girlfriend, and to quit his dead end job as a cab driver.
 Little does he know that an anonymous correspondant has other plans for Ed.
 Playing cards begin arriving in the mail with cryptic tidbits of information which Ed must decipher in order to rescue average peole from the sometimes heartbreaking routine of their daily lives.
 An addictive page-turner!